earthly/earthly/docs/basics/part-1b-detailed-explanation.md

 Save the output of the build command as artifacts.
 Call these artifacts `bin` and `lib` (they can be later referenced as `+build/bin` and `+build/lib` respectively).
-In addition, store the artifacts as local dirs (on the host) named `build/bin` and `build/lib`.
-These local dirs are only written if the entire build succeeds.
+In addition, store the artifacts as local directories (on the host) named `build/bin` and `build/lib`.
+These local directories are only written if the entire build succeeds.

 ```